Laura Parnes

-Laura Parnes is contemporary American artist who creates non-linear narratives that engage strategies of film and video art and blur the lines between storytelling conventions and experimentation.
+Laura Parnes is an American contemporary artist.
 Her work is often episodic, references pop culture, female stereotypes, history and the anxiety of influence.
 She was the co-director of Momenta Art with Eric Heist and helped relaunch the not-for-profit exhibition space in New York City; at first as a nomadic space and then as a permanent space in Williamsburg, Brooklyn.
 She continued to her involvement as a Board Chair until 2011.
 Parnes received her BFA from the Tyler School of Art, Temple University, and lives and works in Brooklyn, NY.
 She currently teaches in MFA departments at MICA, Parsons, and SVA.

 Works and critical reception

 Laura Parnes' latest work, County Down, is an episodic, digital film investigating a pandemic of psychosis in a gated community that coincides with an adolescent girl's creation of a designer drug.
-Performers include: Chloe Bass, Becca Blackwell, Ellen Cantor, Patty Chang, Nicole Eisenman, Jim Fletcher, Kate Valk, Stephanie Vella and Sacha Yanow.
+Performers include Chloe Bass, Becca Blackwell, Ellen Cantor, Patty Chang, Nicole Eisenman, Jim Fletcher, Kate Valk, Stephanie Vella and Sacha Yanow.
 The soundtrack and musical arrangements are by Johanna Fateman.

 Blood and Guts in High School, a 50-minute Parnes video which Chris Kraus called an “extrapolationist reduction” of Kathy Acker’s famous 1978 novel of the same name, builds snippets of the book's original dialogue and text into scripts for theatrical vignettes.
 Holland Cotter stated “the video is a model of how to bring off an ambitions project with scant resources, and also of how to respect source material while transforming it.
 Ms. Parnes’s video floats like a shark, forever hovering, but always watching and moving.”

-Often her work is formally staged and uses dialog sampled from cultural dogma.
+Often her work is formally staged and uses dialogue sampled from cultural dogma.
 Her work Hollywood Inferno is a two-channel installation that refers to our cultural obsession with adolescents.
 The main protagonist, Sandy, is a candy store clerk who attaches herself to a script writer named Virgil, who promises career contacts and gives her a picaresque tour through cultural hell.

-She collaborated with Sue de Beer on Heidi 2, the Unauthorized Sequel to Mike Kelley and Paul McCarthy’s Heidi.
+She collaborated with Sue de Beer on Heidi 2, an unauthorized sequel to Mike Kelley and Paul McCarthy’s Heidi.
 In this feminist, multi-media installation the artists used pop cultural tropes without apology expressing the most primal events through the idiom of sitcoms, video games and splatter films.